 The animalistic concept of “wilding” and the racist assumptions behind it made it seem plausible to law-enforcement authorities and the general public that black adolescent’s mischief could easily turn into violent rape.
 Many Black youth were dubbed “super-predators,” according to the police.

 While the word brutal is commonly used in our language with hyperbole, the attack of Ms. Meili was so brutal, she had no memory of the attack or the attackers.
 And the treatment of those five Black men?
 The System treated them the exceptionally brutal.
 Despite having no DNA evidence, fingerprints, blood, or semen linking any of the Black youths to the crime, all five “wilding” defendants, called the Central Park Five, were charged with rape and brutality, and all were put behind bars, forcing them to grow up in prison.
 These “super-predators” spent between six and 13 years behind bars.
 They were treated with disdain and cruelty by the prison system and the fellow prisoners.
 You don’t believe it?
 Spend a year or two in the prison system and find out for yourself.

 In 2013, after DNA evidence linked a serial rapist and murderer named Matias Reyes to Meili’s attack, the New York Supreme Court vacated the Central Park Five’s convictions.
 One year later, in 2014, the court settled a civil case with the five men for $41 million.
 Nonetheless, the “super-predator myth” irrevocably altered the lives of McCray, Richardson, Salaam, Santana, Wise, and tens of thousands of other youths and their families, with the proliferation of misguided state and federal policies.
-The $41 million was nice to get, but how do you give those Black men their lives back and their dignity after all those years of incarceration?
+The $41 million was nice to get, but how does the government give those Black men their lives back and their dignity after all those years of incarceration?
 Is that justice even possible in America today?
+That is brutal.